sp5wiz/Surface-pro-5-opencore/README.md

 they have a great way of doing things, allowing you to actually download the recovery files legally, Although there are other sources, albeit legally i do not support it.

+⚠️ SOME BASESYSTEMS JUST REBOOT TO PICKER.
+THIS IS NOT A ME ISSUE.
+CREATE ANOTHER DOWNLOAD WITH ANOTHER MACOS VERSION ETC ⚠️

 just put the EFI on the root of the disk, preferably a FAT32 USB stick.